amesaine/dotfiles/.config/xkb/README.md

 ### Do I need a special keyboard for this?

 > Any standard keyboard will do.
 Flatter keyboards on laptops are better solely because it is easier to press the relocated Escape with the right thumb.
+I find that buklky spacebars often get in the way.

 ### Copy pasting in a shell doesn't work properly only when using this config.